lzwjava/lzwjava.github.io/original/2025-07-17-bad-engineer-en.md

 - Bad engineers often reveal themselves in their mid-30s or 40s.
 They spend most of their career playing games, doing just one hour of real work—or even less—when needed in a working day.

 - They are tempted to remain quiet because there isn't much progress to report, and they don't want it to be found out.

+- I don't inherently hate bad engineers.
+You can do whatever you want as long as you don't hurt others.
+From others' points of view, and early in my career, other senior engineers might have regarded me as a bad engineer too.
+What I can't tolerate is lying or deceiving.
+This is bad.